How Fallbrook Benefits From the Avocado Festival

 People come to Fallbrook for this event from all over the United States.
 The day-of-event zip code research shows an average of 38% of the attendees live outside of San Diego County.
-Attendees have come from states as far away as Massachusetts, Washington, and Kentucky.
-Attendees also arrive from many different nearby counties, including Riverside, San Bernardino, Orange and Los Angeles counties.
+Attendees have come from states as far away as the Eastern Seaboard and the Pacific Northwest.
+Attendees also arrive from many different nearby counties, including Riverside, San Bernardino, Orange, and Los Angeles counties.
 The majority of visitors to the Avocado Festival arrive from San Diego County communities.

 The Fallbrook Avocado Festival has achieved 100,000 average day-of-event attendance for many years, mostly for the Main Street festival area.
 There are also a large number of people who also visit other venues the same day to view exhibits at the Fallbrook Historical Museum and Fallbrook Gem and Mineral Museum.

 The economic benefit of the Avocado Festival, estimated at over a million dollars in sales, is another traditional method of measuring the success of the day.
 Many Fallbrook Main Street merchants open their businesses on Sunday to welcome new customers.
 Non-profit groups also use the Festival to provide information about themselves and to generate funds for future activities.
 A number of local businesses that do not have Main Street offices operate booths to attract potential clients.